-The Code of Conduct (which is Annex 1 in the Governance Handbook) applies to Council members and anyone else acting on behalf of the GOsC who is not a member of staff, for instance external committee members, fitness to practise panellists and members of ad hoc working groups.
+The Code of Conduct (which is Annex 1 in the Governance Handbook) applies to Council members, Council Associates and anyone else acting on behalf of the GOsC who is not a member of staff, for instance external committee members, fitness to practise panellists and members of ad hoc working groups.
 Its purpose is to provide them with guidance on carrying out the GOsC’s statutory functions in line with currently accepted standards of public service.
 For more information about the Code of Conduct, see the Code of Conduct page.

 Standing Orders (Annex 2 of the Governance Handbook) are designed to ensure that the business of Council and committees is conducted as effectively as possible.
 The Standing Orders ensure that there are consistent governance processes in place and they play an essential role in defining the remit and membership of a committee.

 The supporting documents to the handbook (Annex 3 in the Governance Handbook) include the role of the Council, principles to underpin the work of the Council, terms of reference for committees and the Register of Interests.